AntCol/las_dice/README.md

 ## Tile index safety
 - Always write the PDAL tile index to a separate GeoPackage from source polygons.
-- The CLI refuses to overwrite an existing tindex unless `--overwrite` is provided.
+- The CLI refuses to overwrite an existing tindex unless `--overwrite` is provided (the guided workflow overwrites intentionally to refresh the index).
 - Keep original polygon data read-only or under version control.